 Should your baby not naturally fall back into sleeping well after 4-5 weeks then you may need to consider sleep training to get them back on track.

-Teaching your little one to self-settle and sticking to a regular bedtime routine from an early age, will help when dealing with sleep regressions later on.
+TOP TIP: Teaching your little one to self-settle and sticking to a regular bedtime routine from an early age, will help when dealing with sleep regressions later on.

 Your baby may be experiencing a minor 8 month sleep regression due to teething.
 This interruption to their normal sleep pattern should last no longer than 8 days in total.